rob-lynch/guild-manager/README.md

 ### Testing
-[coverage](https://coverage.readthedocs.io/en/coverage-5.0.3/) is used to calculate code covearge.
+[coverage](https://coverage.readthedocs.io/en/coverage-5.0.3/) is used to calculate code coverage.
 A coverage percentage of 80% or more must be maintained for code to be merged to master.
 To install coverage:

 ```